In 2018, Motorcycling NSW acted to reinvigorate the NSW state motocross titles, with the following critical points:

 There will be 3 Motos for each class at the final event, and the State Titles will be determined on a point score basis using the points system in the GCRs.
 Results at Qualifying events have no bearing on the State Title results, only results at the Final event will count.

-There are 6 regional qualifiers spread out around NSW in the first half of 2018.
-To qualify for the final on the June long weekend, you will need to enter a qualifier and finish in the top 6 or 7 in your class on a point score basis for that event.
+This year there are 5 regional qualifiers (instead of the usual 6 due to COVID-19 Sport Shutdown) spread out around NSW.
+To qualify for the final on the June long weekend, you will need to enter a qualifier and finish in the top 8 in your class on a point score basis for that event.
 Riders who qualify will be awarded a Golden Ticket to the final and can then place their entry for the Final.

 No problem.
 You are welcome to enter another qualifier.
 You can keep trying until you score a Golden Ticket.